Book a Tour →

 4:00 PM

-Cross the brand-new Kangaroo Point Green Bridge (opened 2023) from the CBD side to the Kangaroo Point Cliffs.
+Cross the Kangaroo Point Green Bridge (opened 2023) from the CBD to the Kangaroo Point Cliffs.
 Walk the clifftop promenade for spectacular CBD views.
-Free public rock climbing walls are here if you're feeling adventurous.
+Free public rock climbing walls are here, and kayak hire is available at the base — paddling under the Story Bridge is an unforgettable experience.
+For sunset views of the Story Bridge, the Wilson Outlook Reserve is Brisbane's best kept secret.

 5:30 PM